scrabbletank/farhome-rules/rulesdoc.md

 - **8+**: You know exactly how many creatures are in range and their direction is accurate to within 10 ft.

 The range increases by 1 mile for every level cast above 3rd.

+#### Fall
+*3rd level*

+- **Casting Time:** 8 AP
+- **Range:** 15
+- **Duration:** 1 minute
+- **Damage Type:** bludgeoning

+Force all creatures in a 5x5 tile area you can see to plummet to the ground.
+Make a spellcasting roll against their Strength save.
+On success the creature is knocked prone.
+A creature not touching the ground falls up to 5 tiles, taking 1 wound and 2 wound dice in bludgeoning damage on hitting the ground.
+A creature that fails their roll cannot fly for the next minute.

+Add an enhanced die for every level cast above 3rd.

 #### Grand Entrance
 *3rd level*